ClaySpike/Econ-Final-Project/README.md

 2. Unzip the repository
 3. Download and install Node.js
 4. Open Terminal and navigate to the unzipped repository
+5. Use the command "npm install" to install all dependencies
-5. Use the command "npm start" once in the repository - This will open up a tab in your web browser with a localhost of the app
+6. Use the command "npm start" once in the repository - This will open up a tab in your web browser with a localhost of the app

 ## Available Scripts